dmitov/formik/docs/api/fieldarray.md

 });
 ```

-Since Yup and your custom validation function should always output error messages as strings, you'll need to sniff whether your nested error is an array or a string when you go to display it.
+Since Yup and your custom validation function should always output validation messages as strings, you'll need to sniff whether your nested message is an array or a string when you go to display it.

 So...to display `'Must have friends'` and `'Minimum of 3 friends'` (our example's array validation constraints)...